 |Overdrive Setting||Response Time Chart||Response Time Tables||Motion Blur Photo|

 The ASUS ROG PG259QN's response time at 60Hz is excellent, although noticeably blurrier than at its max refresh rate.
 The best overdrive setting is also 'Normal' because the 'Extreme' option adds a lot more overshoot.
+If you want a similar 360Hz monitor with an even better response time at 60Hz, check out the Acer Predator X25 bmiiprzx.

 The backlight is flicker-free at all brightness levels, which helps reduce eye strain.